Models and Information Rates for Multiuser Optical Fiber Channels with Nonlinearity and Dispersion: Introduction

-Essiambre et al \cite{JLT2010} reviewed fundamental concepts of digital communications, information theory and the physical phenomena present in transmission over optical fiber networks.
-They also evaluated by numerical simulations a capacity limit estimate for the optical fiber channel using multi-ring constellations in various scenarios, e.g., different constellation shapings and different fiber dispersion maps.
-For WDM transmission, non-linear compensation through backpropagation (of individual channels) was used.
-The trend in the various scenarios is that the capacity has a peak value as a function of the launch power.
-Bosco et al \cite{Bosco2011GN,Bosco2012GN:erratum} studied (ultra-dense) WDM transmission over uncompensated optical fiber links with both distributed and lumped amplification.
+Bosco et al \cite{Bosco2011GN,Bosco2012GN:erratum} study WDM transmission over uncompensated optical fiber links with both distributed and lumped amplification.
 They argue that, after digital signal processing (DSP) at the receiver, the distribution of each of the received constellation points is approximately Gaussian with independent components, even in the absence of additive ASE noise.
-Hence, they adopt a model, called the Gaussian noise (GN) model, in which the impact of non-linear propagation is approximated by excess additive Gaussian noise.
+Hence, they adopt a model, called the Gaussian noise (GN) model, in which the impact of nonlinear propagation is approximated by excess additive Gaussian noise (see also \cite{Splett1993}).
 Using the GN model, capacity estimates are derived.
 In \cite{PoggioliniJLT2014GN}, Poggiolini discusses the GN model in depth.

+Mecozzi and Essiambre \cite{MecozziJLT2012} study multi-channel transmission over a dispersive fiber link with distributed amplification.
+They develop a first-order perturbation theory of the signal propagation and simplify the expression for highly dispersive, or pseudolinear, transmission.
+The signal is linearly-modulated\footnote{The signal is the sum of modulated pulses.} at the transmitter and the detection apparatus at the receiver is made of an optical filter to separate the channel, mixing with a local oscillator and subsequent sampling at the symbol rate.
+By concentrating on inter-channel nonlinearity, in particular XPM, they derive a capacity estimate per channel.
+An important observation is that the kurtosis of the constellation of the interfering channels is important in determining the system impairments.